DcDudley17/MachineLearning/README.md

 After we ran this with our data, below is the confusion matrix of our classification on the test data.
 This shows us how well we did in our calssification on each different category and what the overall accuracy of our method is.
 ![image](https://github.com/user-attachments/assets/f8072dd5-7c47-4af7-8737-1c7951c8b7f9)

-There are many important features that go into credit, and the first bar graph clearly displays our important features and the confusion matrix expresses how well we do on each of our different credit types.
+There are many important features that go into credit, and the first bar graph clearly displays our important features.
+This gives us a good understanding of what features truly impact your overall credit type which would give a good focus for an individual as to what they need to improve on to get a better credit score.
+The confusion matrix expresses how well we do on each of our different credit types.
+This gives us a clear representation of which credit types we can classify accuratly and which types the model gets confused by.
 Overall this method using random forrest classifier did very well with a high accuracy score.

 Homework 4 -